-Over the financial year we approved ≤ 30.3 million in loan applications, with an average loan value of $\leq 4,016$.
-It is also very encouraging to see that the vast majority of our members are also honouring their loan repayment commitments and repaying their loans as agreed.
+It is very encouraging to see that the vast majority of our members are honouring their loan repayment commitments and repaying their loans as agreed.
 Arrears on loans are low and well under control.
+However due to the uncertainty of any potential impacts Brexit may have on our members ability to repay loans we felt it prudent to increase our bad debts provision this year.